-5.7.4.1 Basic Electronics 111

-5.7.4.1 Software Quality Assurance 111

-5.7.4.2 Object Oriented Programming 111

-5.7.4.3 Artificial Intelligence

-5.7.4.4 Programming Fundamentals 112

-5.7.4.5 Differential Equations

-5.7.5 Description of the design thinking lab and examples of use

-5.7.6 Future plan for the wide deployment of design thinking integrated with gamification

-for building innovation skills at ISRA114

-5.8 Partner 8: National University of Computer and Emerging Sciences (NUCES)

-5.8.1 Partner description115

-5.8.2 Organizational current practices on building innovation skills in ICT116

-5.8.3 Description of courses in which design thinking will be deployed in an early phase .117

-5.8.3.1 Human-Computer Interaction 117

-5.8.3.2 Software Engineering

-5.8.3.3 Introduction to Software Engineering118

-5.8.4 Description of courses in which design thinking integrated with gamification will be

-deployed in the long term118

-5.8.4.1 User Experience Design 118

-5.8.4.2 Software Engineering for Industrial Automation Systems

-5.8.4.3 Elective Subjects 119

-5.8.5 Description of the design thinking lab and examples of use

-5.8.6 Plans for the wide deployment of design thinking integrated with gamification for
+5.7.4.1 Software Quality Assurance 5.7.4.1 Basic Electronics 111 5.7.4.3 Artificial Intelligence 5.7.4.1 Software Quality Assurance 111 5.7.4.4 Programming Fundamentals 5.7.4.2 Object Oriented Programming 111 5.7.4.5 Differential Equations 5.7.4.3 Artificial Intelligence 111 5.7.5 Description of the design thinking lab and examples of use 5.7.4.4 Programming Fundamentals 112 5.7.6 Future plan for the wide deployment of design thinking integrated with gamification for building innovation skills at ISRA 5.7.4.5 Differential Equations 112 for building innovation skills at ISRA 5.7.5 Description of the design thinking lab and examples of use 112 5.8 Partner 8: National University of Computer and Emerging Sciences (NUCES) 5.7.6 Future plan for the wide deployment of design thinking integrated with gamifica ation 5.8.1 Partner description for building innovation skills at ISRA 114 5.8.2 Organizational current practices on building innovation skills in ICT 5.
+8 Partner 8: National University of Computer and Emerging Sciences (NUCES) 115 5.8.3 Description of courses in which design thinking will be deployed in an early phase .117.
+5.8.3.1 Human-Computer Interaction 5.8.1 Partner description 115 5.8.3.1 Human-Computer Interaction 5.8.2 Organizational current practices on building innovation skills in ICT 116 5.8.3.2 Software Engineering 5.8.3 Description of courses in which design thinking will be deployed in an early phase .117 5.8.3.3 Introduction to Software Engineering 5.8.3.1 Human-Computer Interaction 117 5.8.4 Description of courses in which design thinking integrated with gamification will be deployed in the long term 5.8.3.2 Software Engineering 117 deployed in the long term 5.8.3.3 Introduction to Software Engineering 118 5.8.4.1 User Experience Design 5.8.4 Description of courses in which design thinking integrated with gamification with ill be 5.8.4.2 Software Engineering for Industrial Automation Systems deployed in the long term 118 5.8.4.3 Elective Subjects 5.8.4.1 User Experience Design 118 5.8.5 Description of the design thinking lab and examples of use 5.8.4.2 Software Engineering for Industrial Automation Systems 118 5.8.6 Plans for the wide deployment of design thinking integrated with gamification fo 5.8.4.3 Elective Subjects 119 5.8.5 Description of the design thinking lab and examples of use 119 building innovation skills at NUCES120 5.8.6 Plans for the wide deployment of design thinking integrated with gamification n for 5 building innovation skills at NUCES 120